 It is very popular among tourists.
 Manaslu was first climbed by members of Japanese expedition in 1956.

-Manaslu Trek is one of the restricted trekking routes in Nepal.
+This trek is one of the restricted trekking routes in Nepal.
 The Government of Nepal only allowed trekking in the region in 1991 with a permit cost.

 The trekking trail goes through an ancient trading route along the Budhi Gandaki River.
 The trek offers an amazing view of snow peaks, glaciers, rivers, lakes, waterfalls, flora, and fauna.
 Autumn and Spring are the best seasons for this trek.